 UPDATE: After my first trip to the post office today I have had to amend the pricing because of the outrageous postal charges, I have been told that I cannot send something thats not made of paper as a letter! that means for my friends outside of the UK the postage is more expensive, sorry about that.
 The good news is, the postage does not go up with the number of boards.
 I hope you understand.

-For the sake of simplicity I have opted for a flat price of £10 each, which includes postage in the UK.
+For the sake of simplicity I have opted for a flat price of £10 each for single boards or £21 for two boards.
+(Two boards need to go as a large letter so I need to charge for postage).
 If you want more than two boards please contact me directly via e-mail because the weight starts to impact postage.

 |1 x HP/Agilent 53131A-010/GS OCXO Option Bare PCB Rev 1F inc. Postage||£10|